 ADAS features were first introduced in luxury cars as an option.
 Brands such as Mercedes Benz, have built-in ADAS features now.
 Besides this, the standard of living and consumer spending on automobiles have improved exponentially, resulting in shifting consumer preferences towards premium auto components.
 This change has further led to an increase in the demand for better products, which boosts the demand for luxury cars.
 With soaring demand for luxury cars of Mercedes-Benz, Audi, and other premium automakers, adoption of ADAS is also growing significantly.

 Despite being expensive, the sales for ADAS are increasing due to an increased commutation to work due to hub spoke architecture developed between the rural, suburb, and urban areas.
-Easy availability of financial schemes such as Buy Now, Pay Later by Mahindra are also significantly responsible for increased sales of vehicles which in turn increase the demand for ADAS.
+Easy availability of financial schemes such as Buy Now, Pay Later by Mahindra are also significantly responsible for increased sales of vehicles which in turn accelerate the advanced driver assistance systems market.